Now Offering Mobile Appointments!

 Q: How do I schedule a telehealth session?

 A: Telehealth sessions are scheduled in the same way we schedule in-person sessions.
-You may speak to your therapist or our front desk staff in order to schedule.
+You may speak to your therapist, provider, or our front desk staff in order to schedule.
 Once your appointment is scheduled, you will receive an email and text from us with further instructions for setting up your appointment.

 Q: How is a telepsychology session billed to my insurance?
 Does it cost the same as an in-person session?